---

 => #<User id: 2, email: "john@bigbinary.com", password: [FILTERED], created_at: "2019-05-17 21:34:34", updated_at: "2019-05-17 21:34:34">

-is filtered as it is added to
+We can see that `password` is filtered as it is added to

 [Rails.application.config.filter_parameters](https://guides.rubyonrails.org/configuring.html#initializers)

-by default in config/initializers/filter_parameter_logging.rb
+by default in `config/initializers/filter_parameter_logging.rb`.

-Now let's add just :email
+Now let's add just `:email` to `User.filter_attributes`

 >> User.filter_attributes = [:email]